AshleyChraya/AshleyChraya.github.io/_pages/about.md

 [The Gamma-ray Bursts fundamental plane correlation as a cosmological tool](https://academic.oup.com/mnras/article-abstract/518/2/2201/6750240?login=false) is published in MNRAS.
 Preprint: [arXiv](https://arxiv.org/abs/2209.08675)

-[Variable Chaplygin Gas: Constraints from Supernovae and Gravitational Wave Merger Events](https://arxiv.org/abs/2206.14192) is published in Journal of Astrophysics and Astronomy.
+[Variable Chaplygin Gas: Constraints from Supernovae, GRB and Gravitational Wave Merger Events](https://link.springer.com/article/10.1007/s10509-023-04211-4) is published in Journal of Astrophysics and Space Science.
+Preprint: [arXiv](https://arxiv.org/abs/2206.14192)

 **Thank you for visiting my webpage, and please feel free to contact me if you are interested in collaborating.**